What is UCCC?

 The Upper Columbia Co-operative Council (UCCC) was founded in 2008, in partnership with the BC Co-op Association (BCCA).
 The UCCC operates as the BCCA’s sister organization and focuses on raising awareness and strengthening the co-op sector in the region.

-There are 18 active UCCC co-op and credit union members as of 2015, operating in various economic sectors.
+There are currently 18 active UCCC co-op and credit union members operating in various economic sectors.
 The UCCC has regional representatives available to provide hands-on co-op development support to help launch new co-ops and grow existing co-op.
-These reps live in the region, understand the local economic climate and have extensive business contacts.
+These reps live in the region, understand the local economic climate, and have extensive business contacts.
+Visit the UCCC website to discover the co-ops in the region.

 In the last few years, the UCCC has experienced a surge of interest in co-operative business, and an increased demand for co-op education and support.
 There has also been more attention paid to the co-op business model due to the high profile of several successful local co-ops.